gianr00/Wall-Street-Data-Analysis/README.md

 The script will run on all sheets containing the stocks yearly data.
 It will create the two summary tables mentioned above.

 Project Submission:
-The project will be submitted by uploading the following files to GitHub/Gitlab repository called “VBA-challenge”:
+The following files will be uploaded to GitHub repository called “VBA-challenge”.
+A shareable link of the GitHub repository will be submitted to bootcamp spot site.
-1. Screenshots of the results in .png format
+1. Screenshots of the results in .png format, 1 for each year of data showing a portion of the result
 2. VBA script file in .vbs format
 3. README file in .md format